ytakefuji/dyDNS/README.md

 # dyDNS
 dyDNS is a PyPI package for periodically activating dynamicDNS in freedns.afraid.org.

+Important information such as username, password and domain name should be encrypted with free dynamic DNS providers.

 You need to have an account on freedns.afraid.org and choose dynamic domain names: https://freedns.afraid.org/